nathan-barry/nathan.rs/content/posts/favorite-books.md

     title="Masters of DOOM"
     author="David Kushner"
     special="true"
     description="I've always been a massive fan of John Carmack.
-The paragon of the engineer, of competence itself.
+The paragon of engineers, of competence itself.
 This story goes over the entire video game arc of him and John Romero.
 The ingenious of Carmack for every game engine he developed was otherworldly.
 Once in a generation mind.">}}

 {{< book
     title="Blitzed: Drugs in the Third Reich"